Residents continue to defy order to vacate

-GARRETT — Two months after the deadline has passed, residents ordered to vacate a property earmarked for demolition at 513 E. Quincy St. have not yet removed themselves from the home, City Attorney Darrick Brinkerhoff told members of the Common Council Tuesday.
+GARRETT — Two months after the deadline has passed, residents ordered to vacate a property earmarked for demolition at 513 E. Quincy St. have not yet removed themselves from the home, City Attorney Darrick Brinkerhoff told the Garrett Common Council at its March 16 meeting.

 On Nov.
-18, co-owners Terry Freeman, who lives in the home, and his sister, Lori Ann Freeman of Auburn, were given 60 days to vacate and 45 days to remove or relocate property from the premises in preparation for demolition within 120 days, according to an order by DeKalb Superior Court I’s then-Judge Kevin Wallace.
+18, co-owners Terry Freeman, who lives in the home, and his sister, Lori Ann Freeman of Auburn, were given 60 days to vacate and 45 days to remove or relocate property from the premises in preparation for demolition within 120 days, according to an order by then-DeKalb Superior Court I Judge Kevin Wallace.

-The Garrett Unsafe Building Authority deemed the property unsafe for inhabitants following hearings begun in June 2019 that continued through the court action by Wallace in November.
+The Garrett Unsafe Building Authority deemed the property unsafe for inhabitants following hearings begun in June 2019 that continued through the Nov.
+2020 court action by Wallace.

-Because Wallace has since retired, Brinkerhoff filed a motion with new Judge Adam Squiller to have the DeKalb County Sheriff’s Department remove the residents per the court’s order.
+As Wallace has since retired, Brinkerhoff filed a motion with Judge Adam Squiller to have the DeKalb County Sheriff’s Department remove the residents per the court’s order.

-That motion has been granted, and a copy has been taken to the sheriff’s department to enforce the order signed by Wallace in November.
+That motion has been granted, and a copy has been taken to the sheriff’s department to enforce the November order signed by Wallace.

+“There are a lot of moving parts,” Brinkerhoff said of the situation.

-To complicate things even more, the DeKalb County Commissioners have attached a sales certificate for the remaining parcel, not purchased in the tax sale, to the City of Garrett, he added.
+To complicate things even more, the DeKalb County Commissioners have attached the sales certificate for the remaining parcel not purchased in the tax sale to the City of Garrett, he added.

 The city is currently going through the process of submitting notices to all involved to try to acquire the second lot.